zab0613/zab123.github.io/_pages/about.md

 ---

 # 🧐 About Me
 I’m currently a PhD student in the [Department of Electronic and Engineering, The Hong Kong university of Secience and Technology](https://ece.hkust.edu.hk/), supervised by [Prof. Wai Ho MOW](https://seng.hkust.edu.hk/about/people/faculty/wai-ho-mow).
-Before that, I got my master degree from [Shandong University](https://www.sdu.edu.cn/index.htm), supervised by [Prof. Shuaishuai Guo](https://faculty.sdu.edu.cn/guoshuaishuai1/zh_CN/index.htm).
+Moreover, I got my master degree from [Shandong University](https://www.sdu.edu.cn/index.htm), supervised by [Prof. Shuaishuai Guo](https://faculty.sdu.edu.cn/guoshuaishuai1/zh_CN/index.htm).
 I have worked as a research assistant at the Hong Kong Polytechnic University (under the supervision of <a href="https://haibohu.org/">Prof. Haibo Hu</a> and <a href="https://www.qingqingye.net/">Dr. Qingqing Ye</a> ) and Hokkaido University (under the supervision of <a href="https://yangcao88.github.io/">Dr. Yang Cao</a>).

 👋 CONTACT ME: jfu13 AT stevens.edu